Grzzlyartist/Python-_-Assignment_-4/README.md

 python modify_readme.py
 Then follow the prompts:

-🔤 Enter the filename of your README file
+🔤 Enter the filename of your markdown file

 📊 The program will process the file